 What I liked more in this book is the nature of the stories.
 They all are short, crisp, and concise.
 So that eases the life of the readers.
 They can read one or two stories whenever they get some time.

 Related Read: My Life in Full Book Review

 K. Hari Kumar, a.k.a.
 ‘Horror Kumar,’ is an Indian screenwriter and bestselling author of horror & psychological thriller novels.
 Hari was the first Indian writer on Amazon.com’s global bestsellers list in the horror category.
 He has also written 50 horror short stories that were published in his 2019 book India’s Most Haunted (HarperCollins India), which The Times of India deemed a must-read horror book and which was listed among HarperCollins’s 100 best books (all-time) written by Indian writers.

 His 2018 psychological horror, The Other Side of Her, spawned the Hindi language web series Bhram (2019) starring Kalki Koechlin.
 K. Hari’s stories are known for strong female characters and sophisticated plot structures.
 His 2021 psychological horror, DAKHMA, has been acquired for screen adaptation and will be helmed by National Award-winning filmmaker Sanjoy Nag.

 His Social handles are given below:

-This post is also a part of the Blogchatter Book Chatter Program and got a free digital copy of the book in exchange for an honest review from my end.
-My review is nowhere influenced by anyone or anywhere.
+This post is also a part of the Blogchatter Book Chatter Program, and I got a free digital copy of the book in exchange for an honest review from my end.
+My thinking is nowhere influenced by anyone or anywhere.